uclahs-cds/metapipeline-DNA/README.md

 ## Pipeline Steps

 ### 1. convert-BAM2FASTQ
+*Optional*: only run when BAMs are provided as input.

 Aligned BAM file for each sample is first converted back to FASTQ using [pipeline-convert-BAM2FASTQ](https://github.com/uclahs-cds/pipeline-convert-BAM2FASTQ/).